How to Add Embed Video in WordPress?

 How Do I Embed an MP4 into WordPress?

-To embed an MP4 file into WordPress, use the Video block in a post or page.
-Click on ‘Add Block’ and select the ‘Video’ block, then upload the MP4 file directly from your computer or select it from your WordPress Media Library.
 Once uploaded, it will automatically embed into your post.
 You can then adjust settings like autoplay, loop, and controls in the block settings.
 Ensure your WordPress is updated, and consider the size and format of your videos for optimal web performance and user experience.

 How to Embed Facebook Video in WordPress?